Revive CPR

 According to a recent survey from the American Heart Association (AHA), men who suffer out-of-hospital cardiac arrest in a public location receive cardiopulmonary resuscitation (CPR) from a bystander 45% of the time.
 Women, in comparison, receive bystander CPR in only 39% of cases.
 As a result, men have a 23% higher survival rate [1].

-Tip: How to find the correct hand-placement for CPR through clothes.
+How to find the correct hand-placement for CPR through clothes.

 The most common mistake that we notice as instructors in CPR classes is incorrect hand placement.
 Often times this mistake happens repeatedly even by medical professionals who have been certified many times before.
-If you are too low on the sternum the tip (Xiphoid Process) will break off, and instead of pumping their heart you would be pumping the liver, yikes.
+If you are too low on the sternum the tip (Xiphoid Process) will break off, and instead of pumping their heart you would be pumping the liver.

 To find the correct hand placement with clothing on, or off, reach across to the opposite side of the person under their armpit and then bring the heal of your hand back a few inches to the center of the chest over the sternum.
 Try it on yourself and you will see that you can feel the sternum through clothes.
 If you are unable to feel the sternum through a brassiere, then it would be necessary to remove the clothes.
-This technique puts the heel of your hand directly on the sternum over the heart, and when done correctly on a woman your hand will be touching her breast.
-Knowing this information in CPR training classes could certainly help men understand what to expect, and that any woman would be fine with ‘her life in your hands’.

 ..

-Roy Gordon, EMT/ AHA CPR Instructor
+Roy Gordon, AHA CPR instructor/EMT

 Learn more about our